 “Love and Pursuit: Three Jazz Age Tales of Crime and Passion is most highly recommended.” *****Readers’ Favorite

 The Love and Pursuit series chronicles the adventures of a delicious cast of eccentric characters during the height of London’s Jazz Age in three stand-alone novellas.
-Love and Pursuit is now available in print, e-box set, or individual e-books!
+Love and Pursuit is now available in audio, print, e-box set, or individual e-books!

 Love and the Pursuit of Law